fuzzymfx/fuzzymfx.github.io/content/current.md

 <span class="update-date-time"></span>

+###### September

+Settling in here, in New York City, has been fun and growthful.
+The worst part of staying away from India is not having access to a myriad of cheap labor.
+I have to do everything myself now.
+I must cook, clean, do laundry, commute using public transport, and manage my finances until I find some form of employment.

+Living in Jersey City gives me access to bigger, wider rooms with amazing skyline views, and a lot of greenery.
+The rent is cheaper, and the cost of living is lower.
+Jersey City is very clean and quiet, away from the hustle and bustle of NYC, and has a lot of parks and greenery.
+I stay on the bank of the Hudson River, and the view is amazing.
+I can see the entire skyline of NYC from my window.
+The state taxes are lower, and access to Indian communities is easier.
+There are a **LOT** of Indians staying in New Jersey, and I can find Indian groceries and restaurants easily.

+The only downside is that I have to take a subway to reach NYC, and then transfer to another subway to Brooklyn.
+Midtown Manhattan is a 5-minute walk across the river, and Brooklyn is a 30-minute subway ride.
+The commute can be a bit overwhelming at times.
+The peace, the size of my room for the rent, the views from the window, and the facilities in the locality make up for it.

+September begins with my first semester at NYU.
+The culture here is very diverse.
+The classes are long, the assignments are overwhelming, and the professors are very knowledgeable.
+Most are part-time lecturers and have a full-time job at a tech company.
+Although, I'll be honest, there is an "accent" problem; it is difficult to understand some of them at times, but it is a learning curve.

+I have taken up three courses this semester: *Data Structures and Algorithms(the same old kingmaker terrorizzing entire fleet of SEs all across the world xD)*, *Computer Systems Architecture( COA from bachlors)*, and *Internate Architecture and Protocols( CN from bachelors)*.
+The subjects are interesting; they help make sense of how computers and the internet work.
+The assignment overload is intense, but I manage.

+Meanwhile, I am planning to restart a couple of projects that align with the subject I have taken up, a distributed file system, and the compiler.

+Looking forward to an amazing Semester here at NYU, New York City.

 ###### August

 New York is wild!
 The city is bustling with life, and the energy is infectious.
 The city is a melting pot of cultures, and the diversity is palpable.
 It is a hub for tech, and innovation, and I am excited to be a part of it.
 The other difficult part of living this dream is leaving my family and friends behind.
-I have been feeling extremely, extremely homesick, and I miss them a lot.
+I have been feeling extremely homesick since I have arrived here, and I miss my friends and family a lot.

 Moving to a new country is tough.
 The past couple of weeks have been really busy and exciting; arranging funds, exploring scholarships, looking for housing, and overally planning the move.
 Me, and my friend, Rachna, are leaving together for NY, and this makes the transition a little bit easier.